 Prevent Blindness Children’s Vision Screening Certification Course

-The Prevent Blindness Children’s Vision Screening Certification course provides participants with a certification in the most current evidence-based vision screening and eye health best practices for school-aged and preschool-aged children.
+The Prevent Blindness Children’s Vision Screening Certification course is Massachusetts-specific, and provides participants with a certification in the most current evidence-based vision screening and eye health best practices for school-aged and preschool-aged children.

 Who Should Take the Course?

-The Prevent Blindness Children’s Vision Screening Certification Course is appropriate for professionals in home visiting and early care and education programs, as well as in school, childcare, public health, and primary healthcare settings.
+The Prevent Blindness Children’s Vision Screening Certification Course is appropriate for professionals in home visiting and early care and education programs, as well as in school, childcare, public health, primary healthcare settings, and community volunteers.

-The Prevent Blindness course content will meet the vision screening needs, for example, of:
+The Prevent Blindness course content will meet the vision screening needs of:

 - Medical Assistants